6 Benefits Of Doing Breathing Exercises During Pregnancy

 2. Is it normal for a pregnant woman to have difficulty breathing?

-Yes, pregnant women find it difficult to breathe because of the rise in progesterone and the increase in the uterus’ size that exerts pressure on the diaphragm (5).
+Yes, pregnant women can face breathing difficulty during pregnancy because of the rise in progesterone and the increase in the uterus’ size that exerts pressure on the diaphragm (5).

 3. Is diaphragmatic breathing safe in pregnancy?